Become a Linguist: Step-by-Step Career Guide

 Linguists can be found in both industry and academia.
 Academic linguists research and teach in university settings, while...

-Publishing courses are offered in English or publishing-specific bachelor's or master's degree programs.
-Students learn the...
+Publishing courses are offered in English or publishing bachelor's and master's degree programs.
+Students learn the ins and...

 - Masters in Publishing and Editing: Degree Program Overview